Sidik Saimima

-Mohammad Sidik Saimima (born 4 June 1997), is an Indonesian professional footballer who plays as a midfielder for Liga 1 club Bali United.
+Mohammad Sidik Saimima (born 4 June 1997), is an Indonesian professional footballer who plays as a midfielder for Liga 1 club Persis Solo.

 Club career

 PSS Sleman

 In 2019, Saimima signed a contract with Indonesian Liga 1 club PSS Sleman.
 He made his debut on 31 May 2019 in a match against Persipura Jayapura.
 On 13 September 2019, Saimima scored his first goal for PSS against Semen Padang in the 83rd minute at the Gelora Haji Agus Salim Stadium, Padang.

 Bali United

-He was signed for Bali United to play in the Liga 1 in the 2020 season.
-This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
+On 6 January 2020, fellow Liga 1 club Bali United announced the signing of Saimima.
+The season however, was suspended on 27 March 2020 due to the COVID-19 pandemic in Indonesia.
 The season was abandoned and was declared void on 20 January 2021.

+Persis Solo

+On 29 June 2025, Saimima officially signed with Persis Solo.